 Pros – You can find great deals

-Cons – You need quite some time to do the search and you might get inaccurate information.
+Cons – You need quite some time to search and you might get inaccurate information.

 Direct booking – Walk-in

-It can be more convenient to find special deals if you walk in the car rental office (just not at the airport).
-However, you might want to avoid doing it in easter holiday or summer, where you might want to avoid the risk to find yourself without a car and your itinerary plans completely spoiled.
+It can be more convenient to find special deals if you walk into the car rental office (just not at the airport).
+However, you might want to avoid doing it during the Easter holiday or summer, when you don’t want to risk finding yourself without a car and your itinerary plans completely spoiled.